Cost of Living: Chicago vs Mexico City (2026)

 Should I move to Chicago or Mexico City?▾

-Chicago wins this one convincingly — the data doesn't lie.
+Chicago scores 54 to Mexico City's 44 on livability — the gap is real.
 Mexico City has its charms, but the numbers favor Chicago.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Chicago or Mexico City?▾